 Both state motor vehicle departments and insurance companies use point systems to track your speeding tickets and other violations, but they are separate assessments.
 DMV points are applied when you are convicted of certain traffic violations.
 If you accumulate too many points within a certain period of time, your license is typically suspended or revoked.

-"For example, one Minnesota insurer assigns 4 points to a chargeable accident with a claim of $750 or more and 3 points to a speeding conviction for 10 mph over the limit.
-Its surcharge schedule shows the rate for a driver with 7 points would be multiplied by 1.27 -- that is, a 27 percent increase," says Penny Gusner, consumer analyst for Insure.com.
+"For example, one Minnesota insurer assigns four points to a chargeable accident with a claim of $750 or more, and three points to a speeding conviction for 10 miles per hour over the limit.
+Its surcharge schedule shows the rate for a driver with seven points would be multiplied by 1.27 -- that is, a 27 percent increase," says Penny Gusner, consumer analyst for Insurance.com.

 2. Not all states use point systems.